PSNI warns dissidents may attempt attacks on police on Easter Monday

 The warning comes ahead of US President Joe Biden’s much-anticipated visit to Belfast on Tuesday.

-Mr Biden’s visit, which will also include trips to Dublin, Co Louth and Co Mayo in the following days, will have a strong focus on the 25th anniversary of the Good Friday Agreement, which falls on Easter Monday.
+Mr Biden’s trip, which will also include events in Dublin, Co Louth and Co Mayo, will have a strong focus on the 25th anniversary of the Good Friday Agreement, which falls on Easter Monday.

-The warning of an attack comes after MI5 recently raised the terrorism threat level in Northern Ireland to severe, meaning an attack is highly likely.
+MI5 had recently raised the terrorism threat level in Northern Ireland to severe, meaning an attack is highly likely.

-This followed the gun attack in Co Tyrone on senior detective John Caldwell, who has been left with life-changing injuries.
+This followed the gun attack on senior detective John Caldwell in Co Tyrone, who has been left with life-changing injuries.

 Police have blamed the New IRA for the attack.